-Long stay nursing home fees include daily care fee and daily accommodation fees.
+Long stay nursing home fees include daily care fees and daily accommodation fees.
 Residents pay fortnightly in arrears for services rendered and accommodation supplied.
+Customers are invoiced fortnightly as services and accommodation are provided.
 Any amounts remaining unpaid or unbilled at the end of the reporting period are treated as an accounts receivable.